-A is an encrypted piece of data that may be stored in a Blockchain or database.
+A hash is an encrypted piece of data that may be stored in a Blockchain or database.

 This information is provided in good faith and with no guarantees.
 If you plan to use any of this or any information, you should fist seek expert advice prior to proceeding.

 This work is released under a Creative Commons with attribution, share alike license: